quillstack/di/README.md

 #### Custom instance factories

 You can implement your own instance factory.
-If there a family of classes, where you'd like to create a class in a special way, it'll be available.
+This is especially useful when you want to create many objects in a class family that are very similar in some way.

 In our example we want to create different request objects: